aesirkth/ground-control/README.md

 ## Dashboard

+`dashboard.py`

-The Ground Station Dashboard can display in real time the telemetry data sent from the rocket during the flight.
+The Dashboard can display in real time the telemetry data sent from the rocket during the flight.
 The received data is stored on the Ground Station hard drive for future use.

 The telemetry data is received via radio link by an Arduino board and sent to the computer in real time via serial link.
 The radio link is unidirectional : it is not possible to send data to the rocket during the flight.